-The New Economy Fund (the "fund") is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end, diversified management investment company.
-The fund seeks long-term growth of capital.
+EuroPacific Growth Fund (the "fund") is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end, diversified management investment company.
+The fund seeks to provide long-term growth of capital.
+Shareholders approved a proposal to reorganize the fund from a Massachusetts business trust to a Delaware statutory trust.
+The reorganization may be completed in the next year; however, the fund reserves the right to delay the implementation.